 Make a note: If you are using Debian-based systems, use “tmpreaper” instead of tmpwatch.
 All examples will work as expected.

-- atime (File Last Access Time) – Access time shows the last time the data from a file was accessed by any of the process such as command or script, etc,.
+- atime (File Last Access Time) – Access time shows the last time the data was read from a file by any of the process such as command or script, etc, leaving the data unmodified.

-- mtime (File Last Modify Time) – mtime shows when you modify a file contents or save a file.
+- mtime (File Last Modify Time) – mtime shows when you modify, append or update a file content.
 Most of the times ctime and mtime will be the same, unless the file attributes are updated.

-- dirmtime (Directory Last modification time) – dirmtime shows when your directory last modified.
+- dirmtime (Directory Last modification time) – dirmtime shows the last modified time of the directory.

 The time parameter defines the threshold for removing files.